 During 1992 to 1994, the Project was studied by GTZ-WAPDA and capacity was revised as 222 MW based on design discharge available 50% time of the year.
 Thereafter no further studies or investigations were carried out until PPIB offered the project to Private sector for its development and a Letter of Interest (LOI) for project capacity of 222MW was awarded to the Alamgir Power in May 2007.

-The Project is located at 33˚44’ N, 73˚38’ E near the village of Muslimabad in district Sudhnoti, Azad Jammu & Kashmir, some 7 km upstream of the Azad Pattan bridge on the river Jhelum, one of the largest eastern tributaries of the river Indus.
+The Project is located at 33˚46’3.90" N and 73˚34’17.45" E near the village of Muslimabad in district Sudhnoti, Azad Jammu & Kashmir, some 7 km upstream of the Azad Pattan Bridge on the river Jhelum.
 The river Jhelum, one of the largest eastern tributaries of the river Indus, rises in Kashmir and flows into the Mangla reservoir.
 Water drawn from the reservoir generates electricity in Mangla powerhouse and after release into the river Jhelum joins the Chenab in district Jhang, merges with River Chenab and thereafter joins River Indus at Mithankot.

 The electricity generated will be sold to the Central Power Purchasing Authority (CPPA) under a power purchase agreement with a term of 30 years.
 A water use charge presently PKR 0.15 per kWh will be paid to the Government of AJ&K providing them a valuable source of revenue.